-While you can start CNA courses as a virtual blank slate, some states require prerequisite courses for LPNs that can include things like anatomy, physiology, math and more.
-Regardless of where you’re located, you’ll need to pass the Test of Essential Academic Skills or TEAS exam to prove you have the academic skills necessary to succeed in the program.
+While anyone can start CNA courses as a virtual blank slate, some states require prerequisite courses for LPNs that can include things like anatomy, physiology, math and more.
+Regardless of location, aspiring LPNs will need to pass the Test of Essential Academic Skills or TEAS exam to prove they have the academic skills necessary to succeed in the program.

-You’ll need to do some research on your own to find the right LPN program for you.
-The links below may prove helpful in finding an online bridge program or a CNA to LPN program in your area:
+Every individual should do some research find the right LPN program for them.
+The links below may prove helpful in finding an online bridge program or a local CNA to LPN program:

-Once you identify an accredited program in your area, you’ll be trained to become an LPN through a combination of classroom work and clinical experience in hospitals.
+After finding a local accredited LPN program, the next step is being trained to become an LPN through a combination of classroom work and clinical experience in hospitals.
 There are a variety of options for these programs including: